 Inventory and equipment are some of the most valuable property companies own, but tracking these expensive assets is typically a labor-intensive, manual process.
 Inventory is often marked with serial numbers that have to be written down and entered into a spreadsheet.
 If the assets are marked with a barcode, it can be difficult to locate and scan the labels in a crowded warehouse.
 The solution: RFID.

-Other benefits of RFID asset tracking include:
+Other benefits of using RFID in inventory visibility:

 - Improved inventory management processes.
 Frees organizations from counting errors and the need for audits.

 - Manage capital assets like equipment and how much it is being used.

 - Portal entryways improve security and deter theft.

 - Managers can make sure the workforce is operating as productively as possible.

 - Locate items quickly and easily with confidence.